 A copy of the Medicaid Optical Provider Complaint/Return Form with the instructions for completion is found at the end of this section.
-The forms can be obtained by calling (800) 836-2636.
-However, most problems or complaints can be resolved by telephone.
-If a problem cannot be resolved by telephone, then a Medicaid Optical Provider Complaint/Return Form should be submitted.
+Most problems or complaints can be resolved by telephone; and if not via telephone, then a Medicaid Optical Provider Complaint/Return Form should be submitted.